23 APR 2026

 A Rust engine that turns camera input into a time-indexed stream of geometric primitives, with optional real-time transport to other programs.
 Five built-in trackers, all implementing one trait:

-TrackerGeometry GTypical consumer
+TrackerGeometry GStatusTypical consumer

-point (ball)Vec2 / Vec3audio automation, cursor control
+point (ball)Vec2 (2D)implementedaudio automation, cursor control

-bounding box(SE(2), w, h)detection gating, VFX masks
+bounding box(cx, cy, w, h) AABBimplementeddetection gating, VFX masks

-planeSE(3) + homographyAR, virtual camera body, compositing
+planeSE(3) (smoother only)partialAR, virtual camera body, compositing

-facelandmarks + SE(3) poseexpression capture, retargeting
+facelandmarks + SE(3) posestubexpression capture, retargeting

-rotoscopecontour / maskmatte extraction, VFX
+rotoscopecontour / maskstubmatte extraction, VFX

 Every tracker produces Sample<G, C> values — value, tangent-space covariance, confidence, host-monotonic timestamp.